Customer Questions - "Can I connect your turntables to my Bluetooth speaker?"

 Thanks for the question, Yvette!

-None of the Pro-Ject turntables come with an in-built Bluetooth sender, so the first thing to do here is to ensure that when selecting your turntable on our 'turntable builder' page, you choose "External Bluetooth sender & phono stage" from the drop-down menu.
+None of the Pro-Ject turntables come with an in-built Bluetooth sender, so the first thing to do here is to ensure that when selecting your turntable on our 'turntable builder' page, you also select the "I have a Bluetooth speaker" option a little further down the page.

 Along with your turntable, you'll receive a little black box called a Phono Box E BT, which serves two functions; it's both a phono stage (what the Dickens is a phono stage?
 You can read all about them over here!) and a Bluetooth sender.